[Comm Break.]RealVideo Clip (2 min 04 sec)

 115:12:43 McCandless: (Making a mis-identification) Nothing, Ed.

 [Comm Break.
 After finishing with the SEQ Bay booms, Al releases two Universal Handling Tools (UHTs) from the ALSEP packages and then gets package 2 into position so that they can fuel the radioisotope-powered electric generator which is at its heart.
-The Public Affairs commentator reports that Al's heart rate is between 70 and 80 beats per minute, and Ed's is between 80 and 90.]RealVideo Clip> (3 min 04 sec)
+The Public Affairs commentator reports that Al's heart rate is between 70 and 80 beats per minute, and Ed's is between 80 and 90.
+Figure 10-4 in the Apollo 14 Mission Report shows the crew's heart rates during EVA-1.]RealVideo Clip> (3 min 04 sec)

 115:14:12 Mitchell: (Pulling four more pip pins as he deploys the HTC and mounts it on the MET) You know, I fully expect to see Earl and Ron come running around to pick up the pip pins and the thrown-away parts.